tyler569/nightingale/README.md

 - Improve loadable modules
 - Multicore (SMP)
 - Automated testing
-- Fix all the bugs
-- Documentation (in order of priority)
-    - public interfaces (syscalls)
-    - semi-public interfaces (things modules would use)
-    - general working principles
-    - private interfaces
+- Add documentation that isn't comments
 - Seperate the modules better
     - Make `nc` work on Linux
+- Fix all the bugs